 New Jersey has a renewable portfolio standard (RPS) that requires its utilities to produce nearly 15 percent of their electricity from renewable resources in 2018.
 The RPS also has a “solar carve out,” which requires that 3.2 percent of 2018 electricity sales in the state come specifically from solar power.

 SRECs are used to track the amount of electricity that comes from solar.
-For the first fifteen years of a solar energy system’s lifespan, one SREC is generated for every megawatt-hour (MWh) of electricity a solar energy system produces.
+For the first ten years of a solar energy system’s lifespan, one SREC is generated for every megawatt-hour (MWh) of electricity a solar energy system produces.
 (For comparison, the average NJ homeowner buying a 5 kilowatt system should expect to generate about 6 MWh of solar electricity per year).

 Utilities use SRECs to meet their RPS solar requirements, and the owners of solar panel systems – from individual homeowners to large-scale solar developers – can sell their SRECs to utilities through the state’s SREC market.